Skip to Content

 Dr John Matthewson is researching the philosophy of medicine.
 How should we understand the notion of disease and the role that evolutionary biology might play in modern medical research and practice?

-Dr Andrew Brown and Dr John Griffiths’ book The Citizen - Past and Present is a bold and timely book from Massey University Press that brings political theorists and historians together to examine the role of, and need for, a critical, global and active civil society.
+The Citizen - Past and Present by Dr Andrew Brown and Dr John Griffiths is a bold and timely book from Massey University Press that brings political theorists and historians together to examine the role of, and need for, a critical, global and active civil society.